ARC Raiders

 The size of the backpack depends on the enhancers.
 For example, the "Loot" module expands the inventory and opens a hidden pocket (keeps items upon death), but limits shields to light ones.
 The player constantly has to choose between capacity and survivability.
 Inventory management is simplified: no "Tetris," each item takes exactly one slot.

 Working with the stash is familiar for the genre: loot is automatically unloaded, and if there is not enough space, it remains in the inventory.
 The storage capacity can be upgraded, but the cost of each level increases.
-Thanks to dynamic spawning, it is worth checking containers even in areas where other players have already passed.
+Thanks to dynamic spawning, it is worth checking containers even in places where other players have already passed.
 Rare military and medical crates, as well as trophies from the bodies of defeated Arks and opponents, are particularly valuable.

 The economy is built on two currencies.
 The main one is money (for purchasing gear and expanding the stash), and the secondary one is seeds.
-Trading is standardized: prices are the same for all NPCs, there is no in-game auction, but direct item bartering is available.
+Trading is standardized: prices are the same for all NPCs, there is no in-game auction, but direct item barter is available.

 Progression and crafting

-The production system is linked to an ecosystem of seven workbenches: from simple weapon and medical stations to cleaners and gadget tables.
+The production system is tied to an ecosystem of seven workbenches: from simple weapon and medical stations to cleaners and gadget tables.
 Upgrading one machine often requires components created on another, which creates a deep recycling chain.
-When working with the arsenal, it is important to remember the golden rule of economy: weapons should only be modified after they are fully repaired, otherwise the cost of upgrades significantly increases.
+When working with the arsenal, it is important to remember the golden rule of economy: weapons should only be modified after they are fully repaired, otherwise the cost of improvement significantly increases.
 Expanding the list of available recipes is aided by quests, the progress of which is counted for all group members simultaneously.

 For players who have reached the development cap, a voluntary wipe system is provided through the "Expedition" project.
-A character can be sent on a 60-day mission, which effectively resets current leveling, skills, and workbenches, but retains all cosmetics.
+A character can be sent on a 60-day mission, which effectively resets the current leveling, skills, and workbenches, but retains all cosmetics.
 In return, the next raider receives global account boosts: expanded stash, bonus skill points, and accelerated experience gain.

 The competitive aspect is revealed in seasonal ranking races lasting about 38 days.
 Progress on the leaderboard is counted only upon successful evacuation, while night raids and special events double the points earned.
 The most effective players, capable of surviving and completing tasks, receive the title of "Local Legend" and unique visual rewards by the end of the season.